LINKIT-Group/deploytools/README.md

 ## Prepare:
-1. clone this project
+### clone this project
 ```
 git clone https://github.com/LINKIT-Group/deployscript.git
 ```

-2. setup credentials for AWS
+### setup credentials for AWS
-You require an AWS account and setup an Access Key for your user and put this in your home-directory.
+An AWS account is required to setup an Access Key for your user and put this in your home-directory.
 Note, currently only AWS is supported for the remotestate backend. cat ~/.aws/credentials
 ```
 [default]